dfontan/aem-content-importer/README.md

 * Standard (only the selected project)
   With no profile specified maven installs only the selected project.
   Pay attention to aem-content-importer-bundle, the `/apps/${project.folder}/install` crx folder must exist

+  IMPORTANT: First install has to be done using profile `distribution`

 # AEM Content Importer -  Upload Page